-Beginning next academic year, high-achieving high school students from the local area will have the opportunity to take courses at Knox College through the Knox Early College Program.
+Beginning in fall 2019, high-achieving high school students from the local area will have the opportunity to take courses at Knox through the Knox Early College Program.

 Through the new program, eligible students will have access to a broader variety of courses during their senior year than most high schools can offer—astronomy, biochemistry, Chinese, Japanese, or philosophy, for example—or to pursue higher levels of study in fields such as biology, chemistry, mathematics, physics, or Spanish.
 They will be able to explore subjects with the depth and complexity that comes with learning in a college setting.